Kalenjin folklore

-Kalenjin folklore consists of folk tales, legends, songs, music, dancing, popular beliefs and traditions communicated by the Kalenjin-speaking communities, often passed down the generations by word of mouth.
+Kalenjin folklore consists of folk tales, legends, songs, music, dancing, popular beliefs, and traditions communicated by the Kalenjin-speaking communities, often passed down the generations by word of mouth.

 Mythology

 Origin narrative

-Prof. Ciarunji Chesaina (1991), recorded a narrative of origin known as "the seven brothers" that speaks of the origin the Kalenjin people.
+Prof. Ciarunji Chesaina (1991), recorded a narrative of origin known as "the seven brothers" that speaks of the origin of the Kalenjin people.

 The narrative goes on to state that the man became proud and as a result his sons left him, and even his wife left him for someone who had more cows.
 The sons went off and founded their own families and those families grew into the various Kalenjin communities today.

 Places & things

 The Kalejin and indeed other pastoral and wider East African communities find deep significance in landscape features for it is by way of these that they relate to their ancestors and thus their history.
 Some popular legends based on landscape features include;

 Mount Kipteber

 Kipteber Hill (often referred to as Mount Kipteber) is a rocky hill that sits on the border of Elgeyo-Marakwet and Pokot counties.
-It lies about five kilometers away from the range of Cherangany hills.
+It's about five kilometers away from the range of Cherangany hills.
 The hill juts out from a plain, and on one side it has a fairly steep cliff facing West Pokot County while the other side slopes gradually towards Elgeyo Marakwet County.
 Its form has been associated with the hump of a zebu bull.
 Local legend states that the hill was originally never there and that it once fell from the sky.

 The legend of "the rock-fall at Kipteber" is often told in northern Kalenjin communities and more so within the Marakwet and Pokot communities.
 Sometimes the tale is referred to as 'what is this bird saying?'.
 In the narrative, it is said that a long time ago there were two communities that lived in the area and were having a ceremony.
 One of these is often associated with the Talai clan.
 As the celebrations went on, a crow appeared among the revelers and gave a warning for three days which most of those at the party ignored.
 The warning was that they should leave the party as a big rock was about to fall from the sky.
 Some people, however, in certain accounts one pregnant woman, listened to the crow and left.
 Just in time, for it so happens that a huge rock fell from the sky and crushed all those who were still at the party.
 This rock, it is believed, can be seen where it fell and is today called Mount Kipteber.